 Albino Bristlenose Diseases

-Most of the diseases are welcomed by poor water quality and your carelessness.
-Once you fix your tank to the ideal condition, you’ll have a disease-free fish.
+Most of the diseases are welcomed by poor water quality and carelessness.
+Once you fix your tank to ideal, you’ll have a disease-free fish.

 Ich is a nightmare that follows almost every fish in the aquarium.
 This white spot disease in the fish is the courtesy of Ichthyophthirius multifiliis.